Wsheerio/webmConverter/README.md

     32
     192

-Crop

-This lets you crop a video\.
-The command looks like this, Width:Height:X:Y. Width is the width of the rectangle being cropped, height is the height, x and y are the coordinates of the rectangle being cropped. in_w and in_h grab the videos resolution.

-    500:500:10:10

-Advanced

-Let's you use more commands.
-You can't use anything with -vf right now, I'll fix that in a later version

-Output

-This is where you put your output file name.

-    C:\Users\Name\Videos\thefuture.webm

-The text box in the bottom right is the command the program is giving to ffmpeg.

-Advanced settings
+Resolution

+The resolution of the output file.
+The first number is the width, the second is the height. -1 scales the other size to keep the same aspect ratio, leave both as -1 to keep the input resolution.
+If your webm looks terrible or you can't get the size low enough with the adjust value, lower this.

+    -1:720
+    -1:1080
+    1280:-1

 Use Internal Subs